-Lorazepam Addiction And Treatment
+Lorazepam Abuse, Addiction, And Treatment Options

 Lorazepam (Ativan) is a potent anti-anxiety medication with a high potential for abuse.
 Abusing this drug may lead to addiction that requires an individualized treatment program.